-Additionally, European Union (EU) regulations require the Animal and Plant Health Agency (APHA), as the competent authority, to approve manufacturing plants where pet food uses or incorporates products of animal origin - for example, eggs, meat, milk, butter, honey.
+Additionally, legislation requires the Animal and Plant Health Agency (APHA), as the competent authority, to approve manufacturing plants where pet food uses or incorporates products of animal origin - for example, eggs, meat, milk, butter, honey.
 This includes premises manufacturing pet food in domestic houses, even if using products of animal origin deemed fit for human consumption.

 The pet food must be labelled with mandatory labelling requirements, which are sometimes referred to as a 'statutory statement'.

 A pet food is any product produced by a pet food manufacturer (even if produced in your own home) - whether processed, partially processed or unprocessed - intended to be ingested by pet animals after placing on the market.
 Usually pet food is in the form of a coarse mix, kibbles / biscuits, or as a wet food in tins or pouches, but it also includes, for example, dog cakes and other similar treats, and raw feed (frozen or fresh).

 Feed legislation applies principally to feed for 'food-producing animals', which means farmed livestock, including rabbits and horses.
 However, it also covers feed for what are called 'non-food producing animals'.
 This typically means creatures living freely in the wild, fur-bearing animals, pets, and animals kept in zoos, circuses and laboratories.
 A pet is defined as any 'non-food producing animal' belonging to a species fed, bred or kept but not normally used for human consumption.Back to top